Striking Vipers: Conception and writing

 The episode was written by Brooker, alongside the executive producer Annabel Jones.
 The initial concept was for an office cohort to spend time in a virtual reality simulation as part of a team-building exercise, where they would prepare to perform the musical Grease.
 As part of the exercise, each employee's identity within the simulation would be unknown.
 The idea was conceived for two of the employees to have an affair within the simulation.
 This story changed over time, and was informed by another source of inspiration: Brooker was reflecting on his days of playing the fighting game Tekken with flatmates in the 1990s, and thought there was something interesting in the "homoerotic" and "weirdly primal" nature of the situation.
 He thought that neighbours could confuse their gaming sessions for a sex dungeon based on the noises they made.
 During the writing of "Striking Vipers", a variety of fighting games were used for reference, including Dead or Alive, a series where the characters have sexually provocative appearances.

 Pornography was a theme discussed by the writers.
 Jones said the episode relates to the question of "when porn stops being a healthy distraction and actually becomes an affair".
 The name "Striking Vipers", which alludes to snakes and perhaps sexual imagery, was chosen by Brooker to sound like a plausible game title.
 During the writing process, he nicknamed it "Man Junipero", in reference to the series three episode "San Junipero".
 Brooker was conflicted as to whether the relationship between Danny and Karl is accurately described as a gay relationship, saying that it is also about male friendship and the barriers to communication between men.
-Jones noted that Danny's character regains a younger physique by entering the game, saying that there was a broader theme about ageing and "finding your identity when you don't have those staples that you've grown up with".
+Jones noted that Danny's character regains a younger physique by entering the game, saying that there was a broader theme about aging and "finding your identity when you don't have those staples that you've grown up with".

 In regards to the real-life kiss Danny and Karl share, Brooker thought the characters were telling the truth about experiencing a lack of excitement, but that it was different within the virtual reality game.
 Jones said that Danny feels relieved by the information he gets from the kiss, as he may be able to retain a stability in his marriage, but Karl feels worried over what implications it has for their virtual reality relationship.
 The final arrangement Theo, Danny and Karl have occurs once per year.
 Brooker and Jones saw this ending as both pragmatic and romantic.
 Jones said that Theo needs "to feel excited and loved", Danny needs "escapism and wish-fulfilment" and that Karl is "quite isolated", though the arrangement is "enough to sustain him".
 Brooker similarly commented that Karl's predicament is "the most bleak", while Danny and Theo's marriage "has actually been strengthened" by the arrangement—specifically, by their newfound communication about "their fantasies and needs".
 He saw the ending as ambiguous, rather than unreservedly happy.